-Chilean Sea Bass has a fabulous taste and an almost sinful mouthfeel.
-Its high fat content gives it a rich, moist, tender flavor profile which melts in your mouth.
+Chilean Sea Bass has a fabulous taste and an almost sinful mouth-feel.
+Its high fat content keeps it moist during cooking and gives it a rich, moist, tender flavor profile which melts in your mouth.
 It has white flesh with large, tender flakes.
-I usually cook it to 125° F, about medium to medium-well (note that the Health Dept. recommends 135° for fish).
+I usually cook it to 125° F, about medium (note that the Health Dept. recommends 135° for fish).

 Typical Cooking Methods

 Chilean Sea Bass Description (Dissostichus eleginoides, Dissostichus mawsoni)

 Chilean Sea Bass are actually Patagonian Toothfish (eleginoides) orAntarctic Toothfish (mawsoni) and not a true bass.
 The average commercial market size is about 20-40 lbs but they can weigh up to 200 lbs.
 Almost all Chilean Sea Bass is frozen at sea and is almost never available fresh.
 But these flash frozen fish are very high quality.